kreijack/bombrowser/tests/TESTS.md

 ### Test 3.20 - menu->file->exit (3)
 Test description:
+- insert code 820037 in "BOMBrowser - Codes list"
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
+- press the right mouse button on the first entry
+- select the "Show assembly" command
+- select the first date doubleckicking on it.
 - Two windows are opened.
 Press CTRL-X
 - A dialog BOMBrowser asking about the possibility to exit is showed.
 Press Yes